GeovanniG/gre-review/README.md

-# Project Title:
-GRE Study/Review App
+# GRE Study/Review App
-GRE App is another resource that you can use to study for the GRE.
+GRE App, another resource to study for the GRE.

 ## Getting Started - Local Development
 To start local development, please fork and clone the repo.

 ### Prerequisites:
-In order to run the app locally, [Node](https://nodejs.org/en/download/) will need to be installed on your system.
+To run the app locally, [Node](https://nodejs.org/en/download/) (which comes with [npm](https://www.npmjs.com/)) will need to be installed on your system.

 ### Setup:
 Navigate to the `backend` folder and type `npm install`.
 Similarly, navigate to the `client` folder and type `npm install`.
 While still in `client` directory, type `npm start`.
 The project should now be running on your local computer on port 3000 (or the next available port).